chros73/rtorrent-wiki/Issues.md

 `rtorrent` has issues with **ntfs** partitions.
-It's reported that `rtorrent` freezes[1] when downloading on partition formatted with ntfs filesystem.
-Also, if the files are bigger than 4GB[2], data gets corrupted.
+It's reported that `rtorrent` freezes when downloading on partition formatted with ntfs filesystem.[1]
+Also, if the files are bigger than 4GB, data gets corrupted.[2]

 ***